-I strongly believe that the current provision of rehabilitation for patients suffering from neurological disorders is woefully inadequate.
+There is an increasing demand on rehabilitation beds nationally.
+As important as number of beds are the skills and dedication of staff.
+I strongly believe that the current provision of rehabilitation for patients suffering from neurological disorders is woefully inadequate across the country.
 The greatest problem in this area is the lack of availability of specialist help at the time of their original treatment and as they try to build independent lives.

-I have been exploring the tele-medicine for many years and am keen to raise awareness of the potential, as well as enlisting the support of others who could make this a reality.
+I have been exploring digital health for many years and am keen to raise awareness of the potential, as well as enlisting the support of others who could make this a reality.

 If you would like to get in touch, please contact me via:

 Mobile: 07753 846383